 William Wright Dock

 Opened on Monday 24 May 1873 and named after William Wright, the chairman of the Hull Dock Company.
 The Albert and William Wright docks were joined together in 1910.
-In the late 50’s, the Albert dock was redeveloped and in 1959 half of the south side had been reconstructed.
+In the late 1950s, the Albert Dock was redeveloped and in 1959 half of the south side had been reconstructed.
 In October 1972 the docks were closed to commercial traffic.

 Due to the changing needs of the fishing industry, it was refurbished and in November 1975 the docks were again transferred to the fishing industry.
 It was inaugurated by the Rt.
 Hon.
-Frederick Peart M.P.
-Minister of Agriculture, Fisheries and Food on the 27 February 1976.
+Frederick Peart MP, Minister of Agriculture, Fisheries and Food, on 27 February 1976.
 It also supports a ship repair operation and cargo vessels.

 St. Andrew's Dock